Bloodbath History

 94%.
 A crash in Ggb0y's section.
 The kind of fail that can end a project.

 Riot came back four days later.
 On August 12, 2015, after more than 25,000 attempts, Bloodbath was verified.
-The video would go on to become one of the most watched verification moments in Geometry Dash history.
+The cited archive records the date, total and preceding 94% fail.

 Chapter 4